TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   a time if there are several) as well.
 It is worth keeping in mind that for some data sets, no monotonic transformation will result in both sets of assumptions holding.
-Sometimes you will find that as you improve linearity, you make residuals look worse in other respects, and vice-versa.
+Sometimes you will find that as you improve linearity, you cause departure from the error assumptions, and vice-versa.
 In these cases alternatives to the linear model with constant variance should be considered.
 We will discuss some options later in the course.